An Incredible Resurrection Requires Credible Witnesses, Right?

 For the Kindle Edition, go here: https://www.amazon.com/Beggars-Bread-Bo-Jackson-ebook/dp/B01K5Z0NLA/ref=sr_1_2?ie=UTF8&qid=1473336800&sr=8-2&keywords=Beggar%27s+Bread

 Thursday was perhaps the longest day of Passion Week, since events occurred deep into the night and continued straight on into Friday.
-On Thursday the disciples shared the Last Supper and heard Jesus speak about things they didn’t understand.
+Early on Thursday evening the disciples shared the Last Supper and heard Jesus speak about things they didn’t understand.
 “While they were eating, Jesus took bread, and when he had given thanks, he broke it and gave it to his disciples, saying, “Take it; this is my body.”
 Then he took a cup, and when he had given thanks, he gave it to them, and they all drank from it.
 “This is my blood of the covenant, which is poured out for many.”
 (Mark 14:22-24, NIV)

 Little Bible Mysteries